jfroelich/rss-reader/src/base/boilerplate/adjust-scores.md

 scoring needs adjustment, this algorithm works by making score adjustments until the ratio is above this threshold, unless it gives up

+## Todos
-* TODO: store adjustment score in block for debugging
+* store adjustment score in block for debugging
-* TODO: implement tests
+* implement tests
-* TODO: verify the double counting problem is solved
+* verify the double counting problem is solved using a verifiable test

 ### Old notes on the double counting issue
 I think it is solved but have not yet verified.
 Until it is verified I am leaving the notes here for reference.
 I want to solve the double counting problem.
 I think to match how document-length is calculated, what i want to do is get total length, and then get the total length of boilerplate blocks, the substract that. this way i do not naively sum up lengths of content blocks and double count. but note that this still assumes that if an ancestor is boilerplate, then all its descendants are boilerplate too. this is also a separate and more fundamental question. right now i just look at filter behavior, it just strips by block if boilerplate, meaning that it implicitly strips descendants, meaning i have kind of already made my decision